jrichardsz-software-architect-tools/t-rext/readme.md

 ![https://i.ibb.co/QDCfKkm/trext-150.png](https://i.ibb.co/QDCfKkm/trext-150.png)

-T-Rext is a java framework which allows you to automate rest APIs with a rich set of fluent assertions.
+T-Rext is a framework which allows you to automate rest APIs with a rich set of fluent assertions.
 Its natural assertions and truly helpful error messages improves test code readability and is designed to be super easy for even non-programmers.

+The goal is to automate tests without coding everything from the scratch.
+To know a programming language is NOT required.

+Just a plain editor (notepad, notepad++, sublime, vscode, nano, neovim, etc) and some available http endpoint

 ## Requirements

-- Java >= 8
+- Java >= 8 (Just to run the application, not to write the tests)
 - A healthy rest endpoint like `https://api.agify.io/?name=Richard`
 - A scenario like:
     - **Richard** age must be greater than **0**